Skip to main content Skip to footer

 Key features

-• Internationalization enables users to view and transact business in multiple languages and currencies.
+• Internationalization enables users to view and transact business in multiple languages and currencies

 G2 review

-“Oracle EBS has a wide range of functionality, including CRM, HR, and so on.
+Oracle EBS CRM scores 3.9/5 on G2.
+A managing partner describes their experience working with the platform: “Oracle EBS has a wide range of functionality, including CRM, HR, and so on.
 The integration between applications is great and it has strong customer data integration capabilities.
-The software boosts sales productivity, and made the management of customers much easier.”managing partner
+The software boosts sales productivity, and made the management of customers much easier.”

 Plenty of CRMs could be a good fit for your enterprise, but monday CRM stands head and shoulders above the rest as your perfect business partner.
 Our platform is designed with navigation and fast adoption in mind, and an intuitive interface that strikes the perfect balance between simplicity and intelligence.